 Graph Paper in Postscript

-Sometimes I need a few sheets of paper with an uncommon pattern, such as 1 mm squares or an isometric grid.
-Usually I could spend maybe an hour looking for a surviving stationery store and buy some, but I'm programmer-lazy and back in 2004 I sat down and spent a couple of hours writing a postscript program that printed what I needed, so that when I required something similar I could just spend 5 minutes tweaking a few parameters.
+Sometimes I need a few sheets of paper with an uncommon pattern, such as 2 mm squares or an isometric grid.
+Usually I could spend maybe an hour looking for a surviving stationery store and buy some, but I'm programmer-lazy and back in 2004 I sat down and spent a few hours writing a postscript program that printed what I needed, so that when I required something similar I could just spend 5 minutes tweaking a few parameters.
 This happened a few times, and here are a few such programs.

 Instructions